Category:

 Band Aid

 In 1984, Geldof was moved after hearing a report on the starving children of Ethiopia.
-He quickly organized a supergroup of pop musicians under the name Band Aid to write the song "Do They Know It's Christmas?".
-The song debuted at #1 and became the biggest selling single in the UK ever, up to that point.
+He quickly organized a supergroup of pop musicians under the name Band Aid to write the song "Do They Know It's Christmas?"
+The song debuted at #1 and became the biggest-selling single in the UK ever up to that point.
 It was also a major hit in the U.S. The single eventually sold over three million copies and raised more than $20 million for the people of Ethiopia.

 Live Aid

 After learning that the majority of the money he raised would actually be used to repay Ethiopia's national debts to Western banks, Geldof set out to organize the Live Aid concert.
 Live Aid took place on July 13, 1985.
 The concert took place in both the UK's Wembley Stadium and JFK Stadium in Philadelphia.
-72,000 people attended the concert at Wembley and over 100,000 attended in Philadelphia.
+Around 72,000 people attended the concert at Wembley, and over 100,000 attended in Philadelphia.
 It was also simulcast around the world.
 And, thanks to an unprecedented decision by the BBC to clear its schedules for 16 hours of rock music, the event was also broadcast live in the UK on TV and radio.
-1.9 billion people tuned in from 150 nations to watch the concerts.
+Nearly two billion people tuned in from 150 nations to watch the concerts.

 Nearly seven hours into the London concert, Geldof gave a famous interview with BBC presenter David Hepworth in which he said: "Fuck the address, let's get the [phone] numbers!"
 It has passed into folklore that he yelled at the audience, "Give us your fucking money!"
 Due to his Irish accent, the profanity was stated to be misheard as "fock" and "focking" respectively.
 After the outburst, giving increased to £300 per second.
 The harrowing videos of dying, skeletal children, introduced by David Bowie following the end of his set, contributed to the concert's success.
 Live Aid would eventually raise more than $300 million for famine relief and earned Bob Geldof a Knighthood from the Queen of England when he was just 34 years old.